SAGE Waves 0, 1, 2 & 3

-Implementation of the full SAGE Wave 2 follow-up started in mid-2014 in China, Ghana, India, Mexico, Russian Federation and South Africa.
-Data collection should be completed by the end of 2014, with data available in the public domain by mid-2017 - due to technical issues with the CAPI program.
+Implementation of the full SAGE Wave 2 follow-up was completed in China, Ghana, India, Mexico, and South Africa by the end of 2015.
+Data is expected to be available in the public domain by mid-2017 - due to technical issues with the CAPI program.

 SAGE will maintain its two target populations: a large sample of persons aged 50 years and older which is the focus of the study and a smaller comparative sample of persons aged 18-49 years.
 It will also age-in younger adults and have replacements for losses to follow-up in each country to maintain the sample sizes.
-Efforts will be made to increase the sample size and improve response rates in Mexico compared to Wave 1.
+Efforts were made to increase the sample size and improve response rates in Mexico compared to Wave 1.

 The psychometric properties of the standardized SAGE survey instruments were re-examined, and questionnaires revised for pilot testing.
 Pilot test results (first 100 interviews) will be reviewed for feedback prior to full implementation of Wave 2.
-The final questionnaires and survey materials will be posted here prior to study implementation.
+The final questionnaires and survey materials are available on this website.

-Country-specific adaptations for SAGE questionnaires and data will be made available.
+Country-specific adaptations for SAGE questionnaires and data will be made available on request.

 Data users agreement

-The USC Center for Economic and Social Research (CESR) has been engaged to develop the CAPI.
-This will speed release of data into the public domain.
+The USC Center for Economic and Social Research (CESR) was engaged to develop the CAPI in MMIC.
+Mexico used their own CAPI system.

-Support has been provided by WHO and the Division of Behavioral and Social Research at the US National Institute on Aging, through Interagency Agreements (OGHA 04034785; YA1323-08-CN-0020; Y1-AG-1005-01).
-As with previous waves, additional in-kind and financial support from countries will be needed and is being sought.
+Support has been provided by WHO and the Division of Behavioral and Social Research at the US National Institute on Aging, through Interagency Agreements (OGHA 04034785; YA1323-08-CN-0020; Y1-AG-1005-01) and research grant R01AG034479.
+As with previous waves, additional in-kind and financial support from countries was needed, with support from Ministry/Departments of Health.